 - Get yourself and your passengers out and at a distance ASAP

-- Call 911 and report the incident to the fire department
+- Call 911 and report the incident

 - Wait for the fire department to take care of the flames.
 For your safety, don’t try to put it out yourself.